 This note provides information about the contractual terms of the Company's interest-bearing loans and borrowings.
-For more information about the Company's exposure to interest rate risk and the fair value of its financial instruments, see note 14.
+For more information about the Company's exposure to interest rate risk and the fair value of its financial instruments, see note 14, and for more information about the adoption of IFRS 9 see note 1a.